BaderLab/AutoAnnotateApp/docs/WorkingWithAutoAnnotate.rst

   Opacity
     Slider that adjusts the opacity of the cluster annotation fill color.
     Slide to the left for completely transparent.
 Slide to the right for completely opaque.

+  Padding
+    Slider that adjust the space between the content of a cluster and the annotation border.

+  Palette
+    When selected the annotations will have multiple colors from a color palette.
+    The color of each annotation is chosen automatically from the palette.

   Fill Color
     Opens a color picker for choosing the fill color.